@milliproust

 What does it mean to grow flowers organically?

-The way I interpret growing organically is not using any chemicals whatsoever.
+The way I interpret how to grow flowers organically is not using any chemicals whatsoever.
 I ensure that the soil is at its healthiest, I make compost and mulch the soil with it every year.
 I use the no dig method to limit the damage to the ecosystems and fungi networks in the soil and the infrastructure of the soil.
 I draw upon companion planting to help plants with pest pressure and plant things in conditions where they will naturally thrive.
 I add invitations to wildlife in the plot in the way of ponds, hedgerows, grasses and seedheads.
 I don’t use heat to force my flowers- they’re all field grown, and when it comes to water, I harvest rainwater during our wet winters to irrigate the plot.
 Thinking about the little things that encourage more life into the plot- that’s how I interpret growing flowers organically.

 You talk about regeneration when it comes to how you grow your flowers – can you tell us a bit about how you accomplish that?